matthewkmayer/matthewkmayer.github.io/blag/content/post/red-green-bugfix.md

 2. Using logs and/or reading the code, find where the issue is
 3. Fix the bug, make a pull request, let coworkers review it

-This procedure is straightforward and can get a bug fix out quickly.
-There are downsides to this process:
+While this procedure is straightforward and can get a bug fix out quickly, there are downsides to this process:

 * How is the fix confirmed?
 * How are regressions prevented?